Automation

 • General fields.

-A rule creation has two steps.
-First define the general fields, then the actions and validations definitions.
+Rule creation has two steps.
+First, define the general fields, then the action and validation definitions.

-• On top right click on Create new rule.
+• On the top right, click on Create new rule.

 • Fill in the fields.